Harold Greenberg: Career

 Astral slowly evolved into a pure play media company and expanded through the acquisition of pay television channels, such as First Choice and The Movie Network.
 It would go on to become a leader in the field.
 Greenberg went on to produce Porky's franchise, one of the most successful Canadian films, spawning three sequels: Porky's II: The Next Day (1983), Porky's Revenge!
 (1985), and Pimpin' Pee Wee (2009).
 He also produced the critically acclaimed The Apprenticeship of Duddy Kravitz.
 He is also responsible for the development of Centre De Production de Montreal, which was set for 1989.

 Harold was a staunch advocate of the viability of Canadian and Quebec cinema, going on to play a large role in the cultural exemptions included in the North American Free Trade Agreement.
 He was adamant that Quebec and Canada had its own industry, each having their own, separate cultures.
 Harold saw that Canada had distinct needs from the United States, frequently scolding industry executive from the United States when they would group Canada (and Quebec) within the wider North American marketplace.
 Greenberg was instrumental in creating a separate dubbing industry in Canada, citing the nuances separating Parisian and Canadian French.

 Personal life

-Greenberg was born in Montreal, Quebec, in 1930 and has three brothers, Ian, Sydney, and Harvey.
+Greenberg was born in Montreal, Quebec, in 1930 and had three brothers, Harvey, Ian, and Sydney, all of whom joined him in the business; as well as four sisters.
+Harold and his wife, Edith, had three children.

-His mother's name was Ann Greenberg, his aunt, Esther Kirschner, moved to the U.S. where the rest of his family resides.

-Known Cousins - The Berlinger Family, The Hurwitz Family, The Issacs Family

 Philanthropy

 Greenberg was also a noted philanthropist and was made an Officer of the Order of Canada.
 In 1992, he was made a Knight of the National Order of Quebec and a Chevalier de la Légion d'Honneur.

 Greenberg recognized that there was a demand for well-written Canadian scripts, but insufficient resources in order to fund them.
 In April 1986, he established The FUND (Foundation to Underwrite New Drama).
 In 1996, after his death, it was renamed The Harold Greenberg Fund.
-The French-language program, Le Fonds Harold Greenberg, was also established.
+The French-language program, Les Fonds Harold Greenberg, was also established but was closed in 2021.